 This clause explicitly specifies the required features of the CoAP layer for oneM2M to properly bind oneM2M primitives into CoAP messages:

-The 4-byte binary CoAP message header is defined in section 3 of [1].
+The 4-byte binary CoAP message header is defined in section 3 of [IETF RFC 7252].

 Confirmable (CON), Acknowledgement (ACK) and Reset (RST) messages shall be supported.
 The Reset message is used to send an error message in response to a malformed Confirmable message in CoAP layer.